 Is electropolishing suitable for all metal surfaces?

-Normally, the electrolytic method is suitable for all conductive metal surfaces – stainless steel, mild steel, aluminum, copper, to name a few.
+Normally, the electrolytic method is suitable for all conductive metal surfaces – stainless steel, mild steel, aluminium, copper, to name a few.

 However, our polishing equipment is suitable for stainless steel welds and surfaces only.
 The reason is quite simple.
 By utilizing a portable power source instead of electrolytic baths, we intentionally sacrificed some of the versatility for more flexibility and improved focus on stainless steel treatment.

-Metals such as aluminum require more ‘firepower’ for effective polishing and passivation.
+Metals such as aluminium require more ‘firepower’ for effective polishing and passivation.